 The ARC node has high capacity data links for downloading archival data and high performance computer facilities to support ALMA data reduction.
 There is ample dormitory and guest room accommodation on-site to support data reduction visits and small workshops.
-The ARC node currently employs four permanent staff members, two postdocs and IT support.
-The ARC node includes experienced millimetre wave observers, and specialists in interferometry algorithm development.
+The Nordic ARC node includes experienced millimetre wave observers and IT support.

 The node is active in community outreach to promote ALMA in the Nordic countries.
 The node also organises meetings for the whole Nordic community to explain the science that can be done with ALMA and train users to plan, submit, and reduce ALMA projects.
 As well as giving general face-to-face support, the node has expertise in the areas of astrometry, robust phase self-calibration, multi-frequency synthesis, deconvolution algorithms and polarisation.
-The node is also involved in the study for phasing up ALMA for VLBI and develops and maintains several advanced data analysis packages.
+The node also maintains several advanced data analysis packages.
 In collaboration with academic staff at Chalmers, there is also extensive scientific expertise on-site in the areas of radiative transfer and astrochemistry.